josephgleasure/Grailed-Uploader/readme.md

 # Grailed Auto-Uploader

-Automation tool for bulk uploading listings to Grailed.com.
+Automation tool and workflow for uploading listings to Grailed.com.
 Handles product photos, descriptions, measurements and automated form filling.
+This tool and workflow speed up tedious aspects of the listing creation process while ensuring greater consistency.
+Designed for sellers uploading 10-100+ items at a time, it eliminates manual copying and pasting of information.
+The workflow consolidates information, establishes consistent listing language, and assists with uploads.
+Simply add product information and photos, then let the tool handle the rest.

 ## Features
 - Drag-and-drop interface